-Roxy reduced her binges over a few months from multiple times per week to almost non existent and in the case where she might have exceed calorie targets during recovery all was tracked for accountability and less severe than previous episodes.
-As her body fat dropped and she became physically in shape and mentally stronger, Roxy decided she'd like to prep again for a new goal of stepping on the WBFF stage.
-With mindful consideration of her mental state, adherence and relationship with food we decided on a slow, long and less aggressive prep over a little longer than 16 weeks.
+Roxy reduced her binges over a few months from multiple times per week to almost non-existent.
+Where she might have exceeded calorie targets during recovery was tracked for accountability and less severe than previous episodes.
+As her body fat dropped and she became physically in shape and mentally stronger, Roxy decided she'd like to prep again for a new goal of stepping on the World beauty Fitness Fashion (WBFF) stage.
+With mindful consideration of her mental state, adherence and relationship with food we decided on a slow, long and less aggressive prep over around 16 weeks.
 In this time Roxy never went below 1600 calories and only experienced 3 calorie decreases based on her progress.
-She will now reverse diet with the aim of maintaining as close to possible the conditioning she has now while reaching a little over 2200 calories, we will work closely with her progress monitoring her response to determine the pace of increase.
+She will now reverse diet with the aim of maintaining as close as possible the conditioning she has now while reaching a little over 2200 calories.

 1. Troscianko, Emily.
 “Starvation study shows that recovery from anorexia is possible only by regaining weight.”
 (2010).
 Retrieved on April 13, 2014.

 3. MacLean, P. S., Bergouignan, A., Cornier, M. A., & Jackman, M. R. (2011).
 Biology's response to dieting: the impetus for weight regain.
 American Journal of Physiology-Regulatory, Integrative and Comparative Physiology, 301(3), R581-R600.

 5. Miles, C. W., Wong, N. P., Rumpler, W. V., & Conway, J. (1993).
 Effect of circadian variation in energy expenditure, within-subject variation and weight reduction on thermic effect of food.
 European Journal of Clinical Nutrition, 47(4), 274-284